edeforas/BeeDNN/README.md

 - several activation functions
 - early abort

-In mfiles/ folder, the Octave/Matlab functions for prototyping (Just run test_* to test)

-in cpp/ folder, a C++ implementation, with console tests and in Qt.
+in src/ folder, a C++ implementation, with console test and in Qt.

-Later, for real applications, TensorFlow, Caffe or tiny-dnn are good choices.
+Later, for industrial applications, TensorFlow, Caffe or tiny-dnn are good choices.